nobohan/OpenArdenneMap/README.md

 * ./make.py in osm-bright-master

 ## 3) Customisation of the map style
 Of course, the style of the map was modified, with some inspiration taken from OpenTopoMap and other topographic maps.
+Main modifications are:
+* increase font size
+* custom colors